Do I Need Professional Photos to Start Modeling?

 - Is the agency providing you with a list of reputable photographers that you can choose from?
 Reputable modeling agencies will often provide new models with a list of photographers whose work they are familiar with and who understand the look the agency is trying to achieve for you.

 - Is the agency willing to advance the cost of your first test or will you have to pay for it upfront?
-Whether or not an agency is willing to advance some of your start-up costs can depend on a few things such as a) the market you in, b) how much the agency wants you and whether or not they are competing with other agencies, and c) the size of the agency.
-If the agency is in a large market like New York, Los Angeles, Paris or Milan it may be willing to advance some of your initial start-up costs that you will have to pay back once you start working.
-Agencies in smaller markets, where most models actually get their start, don't often advance expenses and the model will be responsible for paying costs upfront.
+Whether or not an agency is willing to advance some of your start-up costs can depend on a few things such as a) the market you're in, b) how much the agency wants you and whether or not they are competing with other agencies, and c) the size of the agency.
+If the agency is in a large market like New York, Los Angeles, Paris, or Milan, it may be willing to advance some of your initial start-up costs that you will have to pay back once you start working.
+Agencies in smaller markets, where most models actually get their start, don't often advance expenses, and the model will be responsible for paying costs upfront.

 - What is the reputation of the agency?
 Before you even send out your snapshots or meet with an agency in person, it is always a good idea to check out the reputation of the agency beforehand.
 You can save yourself a lot of grief if you know who and what you are dealing with before you are asked to invest money or sign legally binding contracts.
 There are lots of ways to do your research such as going online, contacting the Better Business Bureau, talking to other models and so forth.